timmckague/timandvictoria/src/pages/blog/2019-03-29-hike-the-rota-vicentina-part-2.md

 ![odeceixe beach](/img/blog_rotavicentina_day4-5x7-4657.jpg "odeceixe beach")

-On one hand we were both sad that we had just finished the last leg of our hike, but mostly we really happy to have made it into town.
+On one hand we were both sad that we had just finished the last leg of our hike, but on the other hand, we were prettttyyyy happy to have made it into town.

 We took a pre-dinner stroll with wine and beer in-hand, trying to find where we would catch the bus the next day to get us to Lagos.
 It was surprisingly difficult to find!
 Eventually we did find a public bathroom that had a 8.5x11inch paper time-table with the bus logo that matched the one I’d found online.
 Let’s hope that public bathroom + paper timetable = bus stop!